aristoteles-nunez/Tournament-Management/README.md

 * **Points earned**.
 Every player in a match can earn any number of points.
 It's useful for games where it is allowed tie, because we can add 0.5 points to each player, or stablish our own scale.
 * **Avoid rematch between players**.
 Every player is paired avoiding rematch between them.
 * **Support odd number of players**.
 If there is an odd number of players, a 'Bye' player is added.
 * **Pairing stored for every round**.
-Each pairing is stored on database with the each player's points for that round.
+Each pairing is stored on database with each player's score for that round.

 ## ToDo
 * Rank players according to OMW (Opponent Match Wins).